TechEndeavors/BlockAuth.com/Whitepaper.md

 Industry Impact
 -----------------
 The services that the BlockAuth providers will provide have tangible benefits from an extensive variety of industries from cryptocurrency exchanges to message boards to dating sites.
-For more, please see our [https://github.com/BlockAuth/Planning/blob/master/Industry%20Opportunities.md](Industry Opportunities) document.
+For more, please see  https://github.com/BlockAuth/Planning/blob/master/Industry%20Opportunities.md

 Open Source Throughout